stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

   constructors of type `Type -> Type`.
 Such data types are also referred to as *values in a context*, or *effectful computations*.

-* `Functor` allows us to *map* over values in a context, without affecting the underlying structure of the context.
+* `Functor` allows us to *map* over values in a context without affecting the context's underlying structure.

-* `Applicative` allows us to apply n-ary functions to n values in the same context.
+* `Applicative` allows us to apply n-ary functions to n effectful computations and to lift pure values into a context.

 * `Monad` allows us to chain effectful computations, where the intermediary results can affect, which computation to run